DarkCaster/Perpetual/README.md

 ### Creating Project Annotations

 After initializing a new `Perpetual` project and setting up `.env` file, the next step is to create your project source code annotations.
 These annotations will be used by the LLM to request relevant files for analysis, which is essential for generating accurate and relevant code, while not overloading LLM context window with unrelevant code. **NOTE**: it is not required now to run this command, it will be triggered automatically when needed.
-Hovewer you still can do it.
+However, you still can do it.
 This operation may take pretty long time when run for the first time with a local LLM (so it may be convenient to start it manually and go for a nap)

 To create source code annotations, you need to use perpetual annotate command: